raghureddyd/pizzashopv1/README.md

 To deploy this project on Tomcat

-Check the project from Git @ [pizzashopv1](https://github.com/raghureddyd/pizzashopv1) and run mvn clean install.
+Checkout the project from Git @ [pizzashopv1](https://github.com/raghureddyd/pizzashopv1) and run mvn clean install.

 Please make sure JAVA_HOME is set jdk-11